 I’ve realised that this very same dynamic applies to problem-solving processes.
 If someone else is expecting me to participate in a process exclusively designed and run by them it can feel like plunging over the escarpment with a deranged teacher at the wheel.
 But when I am invited into co-designing the process I can feel more confident about how this is going to end.
 Getting my fingerprints on the process is like being at the wheel.
 If you want my buy-in then you’d better find a way to allow me some control not only of where we are going but how we plan to get there together.
 That is, don’t just invite me in to work on the problem with you.
 Invite me in to help design how we are going to work on the problem together.

-Our Collaboration System has a strong element of co-design built into it for just this reason.
+Our has a strong element of built into it for just this reason.
 Co-designing process is an integral part of the collaborative journey.
 So my advice is to let your collaborators share the driving.
 The more control they have over ‘their’ process, the more commitment, energy and innovation they will bring to the task of solving problems together.
 With co-design you will be able to conquer any mountain together.